German food firms attempt to improve image in picky Japan | DW | 12.03.2021

 While the US and European nations may have long marketed organic products, the concept is only now beginning to catch on in Japan, Sasaki said, and he anticipates this may be an opportunity for German companies looking to get a foothold in a newly emerging sector.

-Hajime Sasaki, manager of the natural products division of importer SKW East Asia Ltd., says many German firms are shocked at how demanding consumers are in Japan
+Hajime Sasaki, manager of the natural products division of importer SKW East Asia, says German firms are shocked at how demanding consumers are in Japan

 And while the number of trade visitors to this year's Foodex was significantly down on previous years, Shinjiro Seo, sales manager in Japan for Einig-Zenzen wines, said he had been pleasantly surprised at the level of interest in the brand's products.